Office of Financial Aid and Student Employment

 Should a student be assigned a grade of “W,” “WF” or “F” for one or all of the courses for which aid was calculated and disbursed, aid will not be disbursed until the respective faculty confirms that the student initiated attendance with the Office of Financial Aid & Student Employment.
 Confirmation by faculty of initiated attendance will need to be made within seven (7) business days of the request.
 Should faculty fail to confirm initiated attendance, the Title IV aid will be prorated or cancelled prior to disbursement for the affected courses for which aid was calculated and awarded.

-There are two major funding sources for the student labor force at Western Connecticut State University:
+There are two major funding sources for the student labor force at Western Connecticut State University: the Federal Work Study Program and Institutional Payroll.

 All federal and state funds are subject to federal and state regulations as mandated.